tagnja/blog/source/draft/mysql-optimization-index.md

 **Full-text Indexes**

-FULLTEXT is a special type of index that finds keyworkds in the text instead of  compariing values directly to the values in the index.
+FULLTEXT is a special type of index that finds keywords in the text instead of  comparing values directly to the values in the index.
 Full-text searching is completely different from other types of matching.
 It has many subtleties, such as stopwords, stemming and plurals, and Boolean searching.
 It is much more analogous to what a search engine does than to simple WHERE parameter matching.

 Having a full-text index on a column does not eliminate the value of a B-Tree index on the same column.
 Full-text indexes are for MATCH AGAINST operations, not ordinary WHERE clause operations.